-Figure 15.
-The true synthetic resistivity/conductivity model and synthetic data.
+Figure 15. (a): The true synthetic resistivity model; (b): synthetic model.

 DC Examples

 We have carried out nine DC inversions of the above DC data set.
 The examples were designed to illustrate the performance of the inversion program when different combinations of input parameters are used.